siphesihle2130/my-CV/index.md

 I am an ICT application development student seeking for a Work Integrated Learning (WIL) placement.
 My primary objective is to apply my knowledge of Java and web technologies while gaining an industrial experience and contributing to real world software development projects.
+I am passinate about developing softwares that could make lives easier.

 ### **EDUCATION**
 **Dangwana S.S.S**